geophydog/ABC/README.md

 ***

-## ABC: AmBient noise and Coda Cross-correlation
+## ABC: AmBient noise and Coda
-- To extract empirical green's funcions from seismic ambient noise with seismic interferomatry.
+- To extract empirical green's funcions from seismic ambient noise or coda with seismic interferomatry method.

 ***